To really grow your small business, you need to focus

-If money is tight, you cannot afford to scattergun your marketing activity.
+If money is tight (and, to be honest, if it isn’t), it doesn’t make sense to scattergun your marketing activity.
 If you do, it will be ineffective.
 Even if you have got some money spare, why waste it?
 To get the best return on investment from the time and money you have available, it has to be focused.

 Who should you focus on?